- Assignment ID:

 Roles and Responsibilities

-- Support in the design and coordination of in-country orientation for volunteers, program intern and organize volunteer management training for local partners
+- Support WUSC country staff with the coordination of in-country orientation for volunteers and volunteer management training for local partners

-- Support in the preparation and processing of immigration documents for Canadian volunteers, including visas, residence, and employment permits
+- Support WUSC country staff in the preparation of immigration documents for volunteers, including visas, residence, and employment permits

-- Provide support to program communications team including social media, newsletters, and case studies, as required
+- Provide support with program communications, including social media, newsletters, and case studies, as required

-- Support country office staff in program related activities when necessary
+- Support country office staff in other program related activities, as required.

 - Participate in pre-assignment training